openstack-archive/deb-python-trollius/doc/index.rst

 Changes between Trollius 0.4 and 0.4.1:

+* Fix for asyncio coroutines when passing tuple value in debug mode.
+  CoroWrapper.send() now checks if it is called from a "yield from" generator to decide if the parameter should be unpacked or not.
+* Synchronize with Tulip
+* Fix runtests.py command line for patterns.

+Tulip changes:

 * Python issue #21447 and #21886: Fix a race condition when setting the result of a Future with ``call_soon()``.
 Add an helper, a private method, to set the result only if the future was not cancelled.